-With so many on the market, choosing the right tools and software for your marketing campaigns can be a bit of a minefield.
+With so many on the market, choosing the right top free marketing tools and software for your marketing campaigns can be a minefield.
 Which ones are worth investing in?
 Which free online tools are worth their weight in gold?

-To help you suss out which tools might help with your marketing efforts, we’re giving you a rundown of some of our favourite free tools from 2017.
+To help you suss out which tools might help with your marketing efforts, we’re giving you a rundown of some of our top free marketing tools from 2017.

 Answer the Public

-Amazing for the SEO and content fanatics out there, Answer the Public does what it says on the tin, it helps you answer the questions being asked by the public right now.
-With question searches taking place online more than ever, this tool helps you to identify those frequently asked topics to create useful articles for you website visitors.
+Amazing for the SEO and content fanatics out there, Answer the Public does what it says on the tin.
+It helps you answer the questions being asked by the public right now.
+With question searches taking place online more than ever, this tool helps you to identify those frequently asked topics.
+A hidden gem when creating useful articles for your website visitors.

-For each keyword search, you will be presented with a web of questions (see below), as well as some prepositions, comparisons and a selection of other keyword ideas.
+For each keyword search, you will be presented with a web of questions (see below).
+There will also be prepositions, comparisons and a selection of other keyword ideas.

 Google Data Studio

-You can include monthly comparisons, experiment with date ranges, create quick graphs and charts and add commentary (which is great if you are sharing the reports with those outside the web / marketing world who might need a bit of context!).
+You can include monthly comparisons, experiment with date ranges, create quick graphs and charts and add commentary.
+This is great if you are sharing the reports with people who might need more context!